Appearance & Reality > The Lord Jesus Christ > Truly rich

 “And if you have not been faithful in the use of that which is another’s, who will give you that which is your own?

-Luke 16:9 is a follow-up statement on the parable of the shrewd manager.
-The Lord Jesus is trying to tell us to make good use of material wealth, so that there can be positive implications for us when we enter into eternity.
-How we make use of material things—our attitude, our approach, the wise stewardship of it—will have a bearing on how we will fare in eternity.
+This verse is a follow-up statement on the parable of the shrewd manager.
+Here, the Lord Jesus is teaching us that wise stewardship of material wealth has positive implications for us in eternity.
+How we make use of material wealth – our attitude and approach towards it and our stewardship of it – will have a bearing on how we will fare in eternity.

 So while material things are unimportant in themselves, our attitude towards them and the way we use them do have important implications.